 The following training classes are currently available from the CMAS Center:

 CMAS trainings consist of classroom sessions and hands-on computer laboratory sessions.
 All of the hands-on training material use the Linux Operating System.
 A working knowledge of the Linux command line is a prerequisite for these classes.
-Although a basic introduction to Linux Commands is included with the course materials, it is more intended as a cheat sheet than a tutorial of Linux.
 Students who do not know the Linux command line well must learn the basics on their own before attending the class.
 A search of the web yields many options for free Linux tutorials.
 The UNIX/Linux tutorial from the University of Surry, UK is a good example of a Linux primer.

 Training courses can also be conducted off site, provided that appropriate facilities are available and there are an adequate number of interested students.
 Email firstname.lastname@example.org to inquire about off-site trainings.
 Please include a brief explaination of how the CMAS Center can help you meet your training needs.